 Life outside the classroom

-Pier, originally from Mexico, discusses social life and extracurricular options in Durham and at Duke.
+Haroun, originally from South Africa, discusses social life and extracurricular options in Durham and at Duke.

 Planning for the future